Secure your booking for £26 (T&Cs Apply)

 When are the summer holidays?

-While exact dates may differ in some counties, the school summer holidays in England and Wales will run from the 21st July to the 29th August 2025.
+While exact dates may differ in some counties, the school summer holidays in England and Wales will run from the 21st or 22nd July to the 31st August 2026.

-We’re incredibly proud of the summer events in North Wales for 2025.
+We’re incredibly proud of the wealth of different summer events on offer throughout North Wales in 2026.
 Explore them by region below!

 Summer Events on Anglesey

 Anglesey is the home of Oyster holiday cottages, and we’ll be attending some of these events ourselves.
-Do say hello if you see us!
+Do pop and say hello if you see us!

 The Menai Strait Regattas

-A must for any families that love spending time on the water, the Menai Strait Regattas is essentially two weeks of classic boat, dinghy, and cruiser racing along the Menai Strait, the treacherous tidal channel between Anglesey and the mainland.
+A must for any family that loves spending time on the water, the Menai Strait Regattas are essentially two weeks of classic boat, dinghy, and cruiser racing along the Menai Strait, the treacherous tidal channel between Anglesey and the mainland.
 Key events include the iconic “Race Through the Swellies” and the Round Puffin race, plus daily club-hosted regattas.
+We’re very proud to be sponsoring the event for the second year running!

 Cost: Entry fees apply to those wishing to enter, but there is no admission fee for spectators.

 Where is it?
-The races thorough the first week will be based at Beaumaris, with some int he second also based in Caernarfon.
+The races through the first week will be based at Beaumaris, with some in the second week also based in Caernarfon.

 Is there parking available?
 Parking is available throughout Beaumaris and Caernarfon.